ros-sports/nao_lola-docs/installation.rst

 Binary Installation
 *******************

-The package is released only for ROS2 galactic and rolling, following instructrions below to install the debian binary package:
+The package is released only for ROS2 galactic and rolling.
+Follow the instructions below to install the binary package:

 .. code-block:: console